rcos/rcos-handbook/docs/grading/status_updates.md

 Your Status Updates are factored into your final year grade.
 See the [Grading Rubric](grading/rubric) for details.

-?> Note: Only 2 status updates will be dropped during each semester.
+?> We drop **2 status updates** each semester, for weeks that you either forget to submit or don't have much to submit.

 ## Requirements